gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ```bash
 build/X86/gem5.fast --outdir=simple_out configs/learning_gem5/part1/simple.py --l1i_size=32kB​
 ```
 ---

-## What is Syscall Emulation?​
+## What is Syscall Emulation mode and when to use/avoid it?​

-- Syscall Emulation (SE) mode does not model all the devices in a system
-  - It focuses on simulating the CPU and memory system

-- However, SE only emulates Linux system calls, and only models user-mode code
+**Syscall Emulation (SE)** mode does not model all the devices in a system.
+It focuses on simulating the CPU and memory system.
+It only emulates Linux system calls, and only models user-mode code.

+SE mode is a good choice when the experiment does not need to model the OS (such as translations), does not need a high fidelity model, and faster simulation speed is needed.

+However, if the experiment needs to model the OS interaction, or needs to model a system in high fidelity, then we should use the full-system (FS) mode.
+The FS mode will be covered in [07-full-system](07-full-system.md).

 ---

-## When to use/avoid Syscall Emulation?​

-- If you do not need to model the OS (such as, translations), and you want faster simulation,​ then you should use SE mode

-- However, if you need high fidelity modeling of the system, or if OS interactions like page table walks are important, then you should use the full-system mode.
-The FS mode will be introduced in [07-full-system](07-full-system.md).

----

 <!-- _class: start -->

-## The m5ops
+## m5ops

 ---

-## The m5ops
+## What is m5ops

 - The **m5ops** provides different funcitonilties that can be used to communicate between ​the simulated workload and the simulator
   - the commonly used functionailites, and more can be found in [the m5ops doucmentation](https://www.gem5.org/documentation/general_docs/m5ops/):